 While succession planning is useful for mapping the potential of your employees, don’t overlook the fact that is fraught with risk and, done badly, could exacerbate the issues you’re hoping to address.

-As with all analysis, you can add more and more complexity and refinement over time.
+As with all analyses, you can add more and more complexity and refinement over time.
 But remember, improving the ‘accuracy’ of your succession plan will mean collecting more data, having more discussion, spending increasing effort and time.
-In the end, there always has to be compromise between accuracy and practicality.
+In the end, there always has to be a compromise between accuracy and practicality.